MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-asynchronous-fulfillment.md

 ### Listening for profile activation

-To listen for profile activation events, the `DataMartInlineProfile.profileActivationCompleteScript` must be set to the name of a Javascript function that takes a string for the `activationArgs`
+To listen for profile activation events, the `MobilePlansInlineProfileDownload.profileActivationCompleteScript` must be set to the name of a Javascript function that takes a string for the `activationArgs`

 The `activationArgs` is a string that represents a JSON object.